ajpikul-com/contate/README.md

 **`-v` or `--exclude`**

-Set or retreive variable, depending on whether or not there is a Key=Value format.
+Set or retreive variables, depending on whether or not there is a Key=Value format.
 Doesn't do any escaping, yet.
 Internally, the script uses a setvar, getvar function that stores all variables in a big list in a temporary file, and passes the name of that to each script it calls in the variable TMP_VAR.
-You can set TMP_VAR yourself, if you want, then you'll have a copy of it.
+You can set TMP_VAR yourself, if you want, then you'll have a copy of it and can pass it between processes to share variable lists.
+By default, it's always inherited.

 **`-c` or `--copy`**

-Use quotes to include search patterns, justs uses a test FILE1 -ef FILE2 type checking.
+Use quotes to include search patterns, just uses a test FILE1 -ef FILE2 type checking.

 ## Issues

-Don't use -v or setvar,getvar (which you can use in yuor bash scripts) for complicated variables.
+Don't use -v or setvar,getvar (which you CAN use in your bash scripts) for complicated variables.
 Make your own temporary file, in that case.
 It's just not escaped or anything properly.
 Be ultra conservative with quoting exclude and copy, for the same reason.